MirkoLouis/DTS-Prototype/PROJECT_OVERVIEW.md

     b.
 Saves the `finalized_route` to the document's record.
     c. **Creates the first `DocumentLog` entry**, with hash chain initialized via the `DocumentLog` model's `boot()` method.
 5.  **Learning Mechanism:** If the officer's finalized route differs from the purpose's original suggested route, the system updates the purpose with the new, improved route, making future predictions more accurate.
 6.  **Document Releasing:** After a document has passed through all departments in its `finalized_route`, it returns to the Records Officer on a new "Releasing" page.
 Here, the officer can see all documents ready for client pickup.
+The list on this page automatically refreshes every 60 seconds.
 Once the client has received their document, the officer clicks "Release Document," which marks the document as `completed` and creates the final log entry, ending its lifecycle.

 ### 2.4.
 The Staff Journey (Processing)